Ante Budimir

-Ante Budimir ([ǎːnte bûdimiːr]; born 22 July 1991) is a Croatian professional footballer who plays as a forward for La Liga club Osasuna and the Croatia national team.
+Ante Budimir ([ǎːnte bûdimiːr]; born 22 July 1991) is a Croatian professional footballer who plays as a striker for La Liga club Osasuna and the Croatia national team.

 Club career

 FC St. Pauli

 In August 2014, Budimir joined German club FC St. Pauli of the 2.
 Bundesliga on a four-year deal until 2018.
 St. Pauli had to pay a transfer fee believed to be around €900,000.
 In an interview on Budimir's signing, former Croatian international Jurica Vranješ described him as "tall, strong in the air, and reliable in combinations" and compared his style to Dimitar Berbatov.
 Budimir had a tough time at St. Pauli, scoring one goal in 20 appearances in the St. Pauli shirt.

 Crotone and Sampdoria

 On 1 September 2015, Budimir was loaned out to Italian club Crotone for the remainder of the season.
 He made his Crotone debut on 7 September 2015, in a 4–0 loss to Cagliari Calcio, coming on as a 71st-minute substitute for Pietro De Giorgio.
 In March 2016, Crotone exercised their €1 million buyout option on the player.
 Budimir ended the season as Crotone's top goalscorer with 16 goals in 40 Serie B appearances, as they were promoted as runners-up to Cagliari; this tally was fourth for goalscorers in the whole league season.

 In June 2016, ahead of Crotone's debut Serie A season, Sampdoria of the same league activated Budimir's release clause believed to be in the region of €1.8 million, and the player signed a deal ending in mid-2020.
 A year later, he was sent back to Crotone on a one-year loan with obligation to buy.
 The obligation was fulfilled by now relegated Crotone at the end of the season, and he remained in the club on a permanent contract.